|CPD||up to 6 CPD points per day, subject to peer group approval|

 - Comparison of European Alcohol Treatment Guidelines - Dr Miriam Hillyard, MRC Addiction Research Fellow

 - Evidence of dysregulated engodenous opioid signalling in alcohol dependence - Dr Sam Turton, MRC Addiction Research Fellow

-- An A&E Intervention for comorbid addiction and self-harm presentations - Dr Prianka Padmanathan, MRC Addiction Research Fellow
+- Development of a suicide prevention intervention for Emergency Department attendees presenting with self-harm and substance misuse - Dr Prianka Padmanathan, MRC Addiction Research Fellow

 - Alcohol Consumption and its Role in Society and Community Formation - Professor Robin Dunbar, Prof of Evolutionary Psychology, Oxford

 - The Politics of Alcohol - Dr James Nicholls

 - Inebriate reformatories and the relations of alcoholism to insanity in Britain, 1880-1920 - Dr David Beckingham